kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Transit Back to Javyar's Cantina
 - Activate Solo Mode
 - Run into the cantina until Canderous accosts you
-- `Level MC to 4: Str to 19, TI to 7`
 - `Level Bastila to 4: Cha to 16, Save Skills, Burst of Speed`
-- *Equip MC: Nerve Enhancement Package*
 - *In Options -> Gameplay, turn Auto-Level ON so party members will automatically level*
 - Exit the cantina with Bastila
 - ***Whenever possible, use Bastila with Burst of Speed for faster movement***
+- *Force: Burst of Speed on Bastila*
-- Enter Upper City North
+- Enter Upper City North as Bastila
 - Activate Solo Mode to leave MC at elevator
 - Run with Bastila to Droid Shop
-- Talk to Janice Nall: 2,2,1 (-4 DSP; 52)
+- Talk to Janice Nall: 2,2,1 (-4 DSP; 50)
 - *Party: Add T3 when prompted*
 - Deactivate Solo Mode
 - Swap to Bastila and click on elevator
   - Mash conversation
   - This warps all party members to the elevator
-- Unlock Sith Base with T3
+- Run to Sith Base as Bastila, then unlock Sith Base with T3
 - *Party: Remove Bastila, Add Zaalbar*
+- *Equip MC: Vibroblade Offhand*
+- *Equip Zaalbar: Mission's Vibroblade Mainhand*
-- *Stims: Adrenal Strength on MC and Zaalbar*
+- *Stims: Adrenal Strength on Zaalbar*
 - Enter Sith Base

 ### Sith Base